ProjectFirewatch/ProjectFirewatchV2/content/gallery/deadwoodlookout.md

 ## Photos Taken By [Dog Hair Tumbleweeds](https://doghairtumbleweeds.com/)

-*These Photos are under the GNU General Public License v3.0, Please look at the Github repository, before redistributing.*
+*These Photos are under the GNU General Public License v3.0, Please look at the License before redistributing.*